SAP-samples/teched2023-AD267/exercises/rap/exercises/ex2/README.md

 ## Exercise 2.2: Generate the transactional UI service

 Create your OData V4 based UI service with the built-in RAP generator.
-The generated business service will be transactional, draft-enabled, and enriched with UI semantics for the generation of the Fiori elements app.
+The generated business service will be transactional, draft-enabled, and enriched with UI semantics for the generation of the Fiori Elements app.

 > Hint:
-> The tasks are also desribed in the following tutorial (step 2).
-Just replace the names with those that are mentioned in this how to guide.
+> The tasks are also described in the following tutorial (step 2).
+Just replace the names with those that are mentioned in this how-to guide.
 > https://developers.sap.com/tutorials/abap-environment-rap100-generate-ui-service.html